Skip to main content

 The Cardiovascular System a Matter of Flow and Pressure

-Your is a dynamic network responsible for transporting oxygen and nutrients throughout your body.
+Your cardiovascular system is a dynamic network responsible for transporting oxygen and nutrients throughout your body.
 Testosterone plays a role in its healthy function, influencing factors like blood vessel dilation and fat metabolism.
 Some studies have pointed to a potential increase in cardiovascular events in certain individuals on TRT.

 This is often linked to two primary mechanisms.
 First, testosterone can influence cholesterol levels.
 Second, it can affect blood viscosity, or its thickness.
 Imagine a highway system.
 If the roads are clear and the traffic flows smoothly, everything works efficiently.
 If the traffic becomes too dense, however, the entire system slows down, and pressure builds.